-You’ll end up with two reports, one for mobile and the other for desktop with a bunch of recommendations on how to speed things up.
+You’ll end up with two reports, one for mobile speed and the other for desktop speed with a bunch of recommendations on how to make your website faster.

-If it all looks a bit too technical then pass the information onto your web developer and get them working on speeding things up.
+If it all looks a little too technical then pass the information onto your web developer and get them working on speeding things up.